telerik/kendo-ui-core/docs/aspnet-mvc/helpers/notification/overview.md

       @(Html.Kendo().Notification()
           .Name("notification")
-          // insert all notifications to the widget's originating element .AppendTo("#notification")
+          //Insert all notifications to the widget's originating element.
+          .AppendTo("#notification")
-          // new notifications will appear above old ones .Stacking(NotificationStackingSettings.Up)
+          //New notifications will appear above old ones.
+          .Stacking(NotificationStackingSettings.Up)
       )